 A box grater makes it easy to grate the carrots.
 Don't be surprised if your hands turn a bit orange but it washes off quickly.

 When baking the cake I would check it after 35-40 minutes depending on how hot your oven runs.
-You want a toothpick inserted comes out cleanly.
+You want a toothpick inserted to come out cleanly.
 I try in a few places to make sure that it is baked all the way through.

 This Carrot Cake with Cream Cheese Icing needs to be stored in the fridge.